mattbillenstein/ve/README.txt

 The intention of this project is to stage all the common tooling into the same build prefix -- not relying too much on the underlying system packages gives us more control over which versions of each tool we use and when they get updated.
+By supporting both OSX and Ubuntu, we're able to keep production and native development environments in parity.

+Why not Vagrant/Virtualbox/VMWare?
+They're all sorta hacky in their own way with nfs mounts and whatnot -- they work, but OSX is Unix under the hood, why not use it directly?

 What: